Anurag-Basuri/AI-Based-Exam-Evaluation-System/Readme.md

 1. Fork the repo
 2. Create a branch per feature/fix
-3. Open a PR with tests or manual test steps
+3. Open a PR with clear reproduction steps and logs for bug fixes

-Please include logs and reproduction steps for bug fixes.
+Please include tests or manual test steps where possible.

 ---